 Medical Assisting Certificates of Achievement

-Merritt College Medical Assisting Department offers three Certificate of Achievement Programs for those interested in early entryway into the Allied Health Career Path.
+Merritt College Medical Assisting Department offers two certificates of achievement and one certificate of completion (Bridge to Medical Assistant- 100% asynchronous) programs for those interested in early entryway into the allied health career path.
+We also offer certificates of achievement of health navigation.
 Each of these programs are less than a year to complete.
-Beginning in Fall 2021 there will be some synchronous times expected of students to attend Zoom Meetings or Face-to-face Skills Labs.
-See also Programs in New Catalog for 2021-2022 Academic Year and thereafter.
+Beginning in Fall 2023 there will be some synchronous times expected of students to attend zoom meetings or face-to-face skills labs.
+See also programs in new catalog for 2022-2023 academic year and thereafter.

 Synchronous times will vary with the courses, but most courses are fully online.